Pickleball Gear

 3. Bread & Butter Filth

-The only 5-star paddle on this list besides my best overall.
+One of the only 5-star paddles on this list.
 This is a fun, aggressive, all-court paddle with awesome spin and a surprising amount of control.

 Save 15% with code PICKLEHEADS15